EluciusFTW/SpectreCoff/docs/modules/calendar.md

 addEvent: Event -> Calendar -> Calendar
 ```

-Finally, the calendar can be mapped to an `OutputPayload` using `toOutputPaylod` and be sent to the console via the `toConsole` function.
+Finally, the calendar can be mapped to an `OutputPayload` using `toOutputPayload` and be sent to the console via the `toConsole` function.

 ### Example
 ```fs